Amazon grabs rights to stream older HBO shows

-Amazon.com's streaming video service will offer some older shows from premium-cable channel HBO starting next month, a deal that intensifies both companies' competition with subscription-video service Netflix.
+Amazon.com's (AMZN.O) streaming video service will offer some older shows from premium-cable channel HBO starting next month, a deal that intensifies both companies' competition with subscription-video service Netflix (NFLX.O).

-This is the first time HBO, owned by Time Warner Inc, has licensed its award-winning programming to an online subscription streaming service, the companies said in a statement on Wednesday.
+This is the first time HBO, owned by Time Warner Inc (TWX.N), has licensed its award-winning programming to an online subscription streaming service, the companies said in a statement on Wednesday.

 HBO shows are not available through Netflix.
 Netflix shares fell 4.7 percent to $355.31 on Nasdaq.